MBuffenoir/b4c/README.md

 We must implement a search engine for player to look for games they are interested in (by pot size, by league, by opponent name, etc ...)

+As of now, disconnection will be treated as a game loss !

 - Matches can have the following status: open / pending / cancelled / finished

 Once 2 opponents are matched: